-More specific a prompt is, more specific will be the answer.
+The more specific a prompt is, the more specific the answer will be.
 Consider the following two prompts:

 What kind of city is Ljubljana?

 What kind of city with respect to the quality of life is Ljubljana?

 The second prompt is more specific and yields a more stable answer from the LLM.
 Use "with respect to" to provide context and to get more stable answers.
 Include details.